"Acceptance & Change"

 *Facilitated by DBT trained therapist, Bree Rhodes*

 Seeking help for self-destructive behaviours?
 Struggling with overwhelming emotions?
-I offer a 13-session program for clients that teaches Dialectical Behaviour Therapy (DBT) skills in an integrative and applicable manner in both group and individual settings.
+Would you like your relationships to be healthier?
+I offer a 13-session program for clients that teaches Dialectical Behaviour Therapy (DBT) skills in an integrative and applicable manner.

 What is DBT?